Love Lady Larla

 “Deal.”

 Shine slipped the dress on.
-The splotch of scarlet on the black lined with her heart, as vivacious as a rose.
+The splotch of scarlet on the black fabric lined with her heart, as vivacious as a rose.

 “Excellent.
 Hold still.
 There is a masterwork inside of you waiting to break free.”
 As Arnloch worked, his lofty expression darkened to astute concentration.
-What followed was a painful, quiet pair of hours as Arnloch had her remain statue still.
+What followed was a painful, quiet pair of hours as Arnloch had her keep still.
 Shine’s feet pained from holding the position for so long, but eventually that pain subsided, and she didn’t know what to feel or think anymore.

 Standing there, with the dress worth more than ten of her lives upon her shoulders, she found herself dwelling on those books.
 She felt so utterly cold upon the stone, but the books had told of the yellow jewel – the sun.
 So warm, so bright.
 Incandescent.
 One author had talked about its feel as if it were a lover’s caress.